brianshumate/vaultron/README.md

 [vaultron] [+] VAULT_ADDR: https://127.0.0.1:8200
 ```

 > **NOTE**: Before accessing the Vault or Consul web UIs you should add the Vaultron Certificate Authority (CA) certificate to your OS trust store.
 It is located under the root of this project at `etc/tls/ca.pem`.
+If you do not do this, your browser(s) will complain about the certificates presented by the Consul or Vault servers.

 See the **TLS by Default** section for more details on handling the Vaultron Certificate Authority certificate.